Economic analysis part 1: an introduction to the topic

 Level of evidence

 In addition, the level of evidence needs to be borne in mind as this clearly has an important influence on the results.
-The clinical question should ideally be answered by high-quality evidence.
+The clinical question should ideally be answered by high-quality evidence (figure 4).
 Guidelines recommend using systematic reviews of randomized controlled trials, one or more RCTs, or a non-randomized controlled study whenever possible, although sometimes RCTs can differ from real-world clinical data.
-So, consideration should be given to appropriate clinical data to answer the clinical questions.
+So, consideration should be given to appropriate clinical data to answer the clinical questions (figure 4).

 The reality is, we do not have an endless pot of money to spend on health care.
 Our aim is to provide the maximum benefit to patients, and to do that with efficiency and effectiveness.
 That’s where health economic analysis comes in.

 Against a background of increasing demands on limited resources, health economics is exerting an influence on decision making at all levels of health care.
 Health economics seeks to facilitate decision making by offering an explicit decision making framework based on the principle of efficiency (6).